What’s new this winter in Chamonix

 Development at GM

-Work is continuing on the mid station at Grands Montets after the fire destroyed the old one at Lognan (1,972m) in 2018.
-The new lift station and 3S cable car to access the top should be complete by 2024.
+Work is continuing on the mid station at Grands Montets after a fire destroyed the old one at Lognan (1,972m) in 2018.
+The new lift station and 3S cable car to access the top should be complete by December 2027.
 This means that for this season, access to the very top (3,275m) of the ski area will be limited to those who ski tour.
+For winter 2025-26 we'll see the opening of the first section of the Argentière-Lognan gondola lift, the beginner's area and the Lognan restaurant corner - see below in our food section for more information on this.

 In the valley